MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 In addition, the following fields are common for all events for Outlook for iOS.

-- **cloud** - Where the mailbox resides for the account on this device to help detect issues specific to a specific mailbox cloud, like Office 365 or GCC.

 - **DeviceInfo.NetworkProvider** - The network provider of the device (i.e. Verizon)